mfq91/awsVisualizer/README.md

 # awsVisualizer
-This is a python script that allows to make queries to an aws account
+This is a python script that allows to make simple queries to an aws account (you can code more queries if you want.
+There are many possibilities)

 Downloading the docker image: